So let’s talk about a Clean Arctic Alliance!

 So therefore to stay focused on ensuring it adoption in 2021, and phased in by 2023.

-In addition to the usual country delegates, industry and environmental observers, PPR 6 also heard from the voices of representatives of indigenous Arctic communities who would be most directly affected by a spill of HFO, and by any increases in costs as a result of a HFO ban.
+In addition to the usual country delegates, industry and environmental observers is the world!
+In conclusion, PPR 6 also heard from the voices of representatives of indigenous Arctic communities.
+All who moreover would be most directly affected by a spill of HFO.
+Finally and as well as by any increases in costs as a result of a HFO ban.

 “The world must listen to the Arctic Indigenous Peoples who have known and lived in this region for thousands of years,” said Verner Wilson.
 Verner is the Senior Oceans Campaigner for Friends of the Earth and a member of the Curyung Tribe in Dillingham, Alaska.